Toney Douglas: Houston Rockets (2012–2013)

 On July 11, 2012, Douglas was traded, along with Josh Harrellson, Jerome Jordan, two future second-round draft picks and cash considerations, to the Houston Rockets in exchange for Marcus Camby.
 His best game as a Rocket came on December 4, 2012, when he scored a season-high 22 points against the Los Angeles Lakers.
+In 2012-13 with the team he averaged 7.5 points, 2.1 assists, and 1.0 steals per game, while shooting .882 from the free throw line.

 Sacramento Kings (2013)

 On February 20, 2013, Douglas was traded, along with Cole Aldrich and Patrick Patterson, to the Sacramento Kings in exchange for Thomas Robinson, Francisco García and Tyler Honeycutt.
+In 2013 with the team he averaged 6.1 points, 2.6 assists, and 1.4 steals per game, while sinking all of his foul shots.

 Golden State Warriors (2013–2014)

 On July 18, 2013, Douglas signed with the Golden State Warriors.
 He made 24 appearances for the franchise, averaging 11 minutes per game in a limited bench role.
 Throughout his brief tenure, he struggled with his accuracy, shooting only 37.2% from the field.

 Miami Heat (2014)

 On January 15, 2014, Douglas was traded to the Miami Heat in a three-team deal involving the Warriors and the Boston Celtics.
 The Heat made their fourth straight appearance in the NBA Finals in 2014, but lost the series in five games to the San Antonio Spurs.